 HSA usage is on the rise—and shows no sign of stopping

 As high deductible plans become more prevalent, more and more people are taking advantage of the benefits of HSAs.
-In 2018, the number of HSA accounts surpassed 25 million, and the total assets in those accounts reached $53.8 billion—a year-over-year increase of 13% for accounts and 19% for HSA assets.
+In the first half of 2020, the number of HSA accounts surpassed 29 million, a year-over-year increase of 12%.
+HSA asset growth also remained strong, increasing to $73.5 billion, a year-over-year increase of 19%.³

 HSA usage is on the rise among Tufts Health Plan members too.
 Employers that offer our Advantage HMO Saver and Advantage PPO Saver plans have the option to offer their employees HSA accounts from one of our partners—and will benefit from lower premiums if they do.
 We work closely with our HSA partners to help ensure that contributing to and using the accounts is simple and hassle-free, for both employers and members.
 We’ll also help you make sure that your employees fully understand how their account works, and what the advantages are of using it.
 When you give your employees an HSA, you’re not only helping them control their costs; you’re giving them a way to take greater ownership and control of the way they spend their health care dollars.

 At Tufts Health Plan, we’re thinking creatively to help meet the challenge of rising health care costs

 High deductible plans paired with HSAs are an increasingly important part of the solution.
 We’re committed to working with employers to make it easy for their employees to get the most out of their HSAs.
 Together, we can help keep health care accessible and affordable.